 Pesticides in Pointe-Claire

-Regulations in force
+By-laws in force

-Permits are not required for the use of biopesticides.
+A permit is not required for the use of biopesticides.
 The use of biopesticides, like all other pesticides, is subject to the standards of the federal government’s Pest Management Regulatory Agency and the Pesticides Management Code, according to provincial regulation, and requires signs to be installed to warn users.

 For a healthy lawn